UCSF-TI/tipcc-web/docs/good-practices/using-local-scratch.md

 All nodes have their own locally storage mounted as `/scratch/`.
 The `/scratch/` storage is fast - faster than system-wide storage such as `/home/` and `/work/` - which make it ideal for holding intermediate data files.
 This will also lower the load on the system-wide storage and the local network.

 <div class="alert alert-warning" role="alert">
-Whenever you are using a nodes local <code>/scratch</code> space, it is <em>very important</em> that you clean up afterward.
-The example at the end shows one way to do this automatically.
+Please remove files from local <code>/scratch</code> space when you are done with them - see the below example for having your jobs do this automatically.
+Any remaining files will be automatically removed after 14 days.
 </div>